 If the index is equal to 0, then the new item is inserted at the front of the list.
 If the index is greater than or equal to numberOfltems, then the new item is appended to the end of the list.

 SVGTransform The inserted item.

-SVGException SVG WRONG TYPE ERR: Raised if parameter newItem is the wrong in SVGTransform newItem The item which is to be inserted into the list.
+DOMException NO_MODIFICATION_ALLOWED_ERR: Raised when the list cannot be in SVGTransform newItem The item which is to be inserted into the list.